IBM/ibm-cloud-reference-architectures/README.md

 > 3. Re-run the `terraform apply` command

 > We are working on an air gapped install of developer tools from within the private VPC network for Management Cluster.

+## Terraform destroy

+By default, the state of the configured environment is stored within each of the terraform layer directories.
+When you are ready to remove the provisioned resources, `terraform destroy` can be used to clean up the environment.

+**Note**: If you run `setup-workspaces.sh` after applying the terraform, the contents of `/workspaces/current` will be moved to `/workspaces/workspace-{TIMESTAMP}` so the configuration and terraform state from a previous run is preserved.

+### Destroy the layers automatically

+All the layers of the selected architecture can be destroyed automatically, one after the other, with a single command.
+Where the VPN is required for one of the layers to run, it will automatically be enabled.

+1. From the root of the cloned repository directory, run `./launch.sh`.
+This will start a docker container that contains the required libraries to run the terraform scripts.

+   > This `launch.sh` currently has a dependency on Docker Desktop we are working on alternative solution.
+We are currently testing with Colima with mixed success.

+2. The container should have opened in the `/terraform/workspace` as the working directory which should be mounted from repository directory on the host.
+3. Change to the directory where the terraform configuration from the previous run is located, `/workspaces/current` if `setup-workspace.sh` has not been executed since the last terraform run or the appropriate `/workspaces/workspace-{TIMESTAMP}` directory.
+4. Run `./destroy-all.sh` from the current directory.
+The script will destroy each of the layers in order from last to first.
+The entire process should take about one hour.

+### Destroy each layer in the solution manually

+1. From the root of the cloned repository directory, run `./launch.sh`.
+This will start a docker container that contains the required libraries to run the terraform scripts.

+   > This `launch.sh` currently has a dependency on Docker Desktop we are working on alternative solution.
+We are currently testing with Colima with mixed success.

+2. The container should have opened in the `/terraform/workspace` as the working directory which should be mounted from repository directory on the host.
+3. Change to the directory where the terraform configuration from the previous run is located, `/workspaces/current` if `setup-workspace.sh` has not been executed since the last terraform run or the appropriate `/workspaces/workspace-{TIMESTAMP}` directory.
+4. For each terraform layer, perform the following steps:

+   1. Change to the terraform directory that will be applied (e.g. `000-ibm-fs-account-setup` or `100-ibm-fs-common-services`).
+   2. Initialize the environment with `terraform init`
+   3. Apply the terraform with `./destroy.sh`.
+5. It is recommended to destroy the Terraform in the reverse order that they were applied.
+For example:
+   - Connect to the VPN (see instructions below)
+   - `165`
+   - `160`
+   - `150`
+   - `130`
+   - `110`
+   - `000`

 ## Configure VPN